-A key part of a grapplers equipment is the bag they use to get to training.
+A key part of a grappler’s equipment is the bag they use to get to training.
 A good BJJ backpack can make a grappler’s life much easier.
 However, not all bags can play the role of BJJ backpack with much success.
-To that extent, there are products which are intended specifically for people’s Jiu-Jitsu needs.
+To that extent, there are products that are intended specifically for people’s Jiu-Jitsu needs.
 We bring you the best of the best in this review.

 The Best BJJ Backpacks On The Market

-Now, that we have the anatomy of the perfect BJJ backpack, let’s see whats available on the market for grapplers.
+Now, that we have the anatomy of the perfect BJJ backpack, let’s see what’s available on the market for grapplers.
 Along with the worldwide spread of BJJ, so do companies that focus solely on products intended for grapplers.
 After all, a good BJJ backpack can and should double as a travel bag.
 The other way around is a much more rare occurrence.
+Here are our top picks:

 This backpack is a hybrid between a backpack and a drawstring bag.
 But only at first sight.
 The only similarity with a drawstring bag is the drawstring itself.
 The main compartment of this BJJ backpack closes via a drawstring which is preferred by some.
 The backpack has more than ample space to fit everything that you might need for Jiu-Jitsu.
 The material is very durable, yet surprisingly light, making the backpack very comfortable to wear.
 Furthermore, it has state-of-the-art ventilation, meaning no foul smell is going to stay trapped.